editors

 M.A.
 Boswell (Fiction Editor) – Issues 1 through 6

-Michelle Kimberly (Fiction Editor) – Issues 1 through 6
+Michelle Kimberly (Fiction Editor and Arts and Crafts Guru) – Issues 1 through 6

 Trelana Daniel (Fiction Editor, Social Media + Podcast Guru) – Issues 1 through 6